 The Uber driver app has come a long way over the years.
 What used to only be an app to accept ride requests is now a massive portal that allows Uber drivers to do just about everything they would need to manage their account, get help, and find resources.
 Every help article published by Uber is available inside the app, so drivers never need a PC or laptop to get help.

-The driver app is an impressively comprehensive resource, but it isn’t very well organized.
+The driver app is an impressively comprehensive resource with tons of features, but it isn’t very well organized.
 Some essential things you need to do — like submit a simple question to an Uber rep or report an accident — are typically buried behind menus, links, and chains of help articles.

-I dug through the Uber app and catalogued every major feature that I found inside.
+I dug through the entire Uber driver app and catalogued every major feature that I found inside.
 I left out the core features that you use while you’re giving a ride.

 I learned how you can quickly find some of the more essential things that are buried in menus, like: